cormacanderson/Goidelex/doc/Documentation.md

 - `noun`
 - `verb`
 - `adjective`
-- `prefixed_adjective`: where adjectives can occur either prefixed to a noun or independently, they are classified rather as adjectives
+- `prefix`: where adjectives can occur either prefixed to a noun or independently, they are classified rather as adjectives

 # Lexemes
 ## derivation